Last updated: May 3, 2026

 If the claim is denied

-SSA says a non-medical reconsideration request usually must be filed within 60 days.
-Use the Request for Reconsideration form, SSA-561, or the online non-medical appeal path.
-If reconsideration is denied, the next step is usually a hearing before an Administrative Law Judge (ALJ) using Form HA-501.
+SSA says a non-medical request reconsideration appeal usually must be filed within 60 days.
+You can use Form SSA-561, or the online non-medical appeal path.
+If reconsideration is denied, the next step is usually a hearing before an Administrative Law Judge using Form HA-501.

 Most useful evidence: marriage certificate, divorce decree, death certificate, proof of age, proof of the exact requested start month, prior award letters, and a clean timeline of every marriage and remarriage.
 If the deadline was missed, ask SSA about good cause for a late appeal.